hyperledger-archives/indy-agent/nodejs/README.md

 ```

 Where PUBLIC_DID_ENDPOINT refers to the host and port your agent is running at, and the TEST_POOL_IP refers to the ip address of the running ledger.

-## Basic Design Overview
-The agent is a simple http server that can receive messages [POST](https://en.wikipedia.org/wiki/POST_(HTTP))ed to the /indy endpoint.
-Those messages are stored for the user to make decisions on later through the UI.
-The UI is used to:

-* Create new relationships
-* Decide to accept new relationship requests
-* Send and manage Credentials
-* Make and request proofs